-Interested in buying a new car?
+Thinking of buying a new or even used car?
 Wondering if now is a good time, or curious to learn more about how the COVID-19 coronavirus outbreak is affecting auto loan rates and car dealers?
 Let’s take a look now.

-Interest Rate Cuts Are Leading To Lower Rates For Qualified Borrowers
+Rate Cuts Lead To Lower Rates For Qualified Borrowers

 The Federal Reserve announced an emergency rate cut to 0-0.25% to help combat the economic damage caused by COVID-19 coronavirus.
 Because the cost of auto loans, mortgage rates, and even personal loan rates are affected by Federal Reserve interest rates, this has led to lower overall borrowing rates for qualified borrowers.
 When the Federal Reserve raises interest rates, the cost of borrowing money goes up – and vice versa.
 For those looking to get a new car, now may be the right time to buy a vehicle, especially because car manufacturers are offering deep discounts and other incentives to keep sales up during the outbreak.